kubauth/kubauth-doc/docs/20-installation.md

 # Installation

-## Prerequisite
+## Prerequisites

-Before you begin, make sure you meet the following prerequisites:
+Before you begin, ensure the following components are in place:

-- **Kubectl Configuration:** You should have a local client Kubernetes configuration with full administrative rights on the target cluster.
+- **Kubectl Configuration:** A local Kubernetes client configuration with full cluster administrator privileges on the target cluster.

-- **Certificate Manager:** Ensure that the Certificate Manager is deployed in your target Kubernetes cluster, and a `ClusterIssuer` is defined for certificate management.
+- **Certificate Manager:** The Certificate Manager must be deployed on your target Kubernetes cluster with a `ClusterIssuer` configured for certificate management.

-- **Ingress Controller:** An NGINX ingress controller should be deployed in your target Kubernetes cluster.
-With of course an upfront load balancer.
+- **Ingress Controller:** An NGINX ingress controller must be deployed on your target Kubernetes cluster.

-- **Helm:** Helm must be installed locally on your system.
+- **Helm:** Helm must be installed on your local workstation.

 !!! tip
-    If you don't have an appropriate Kubernetes cluster at your disposal, you can deploy a [Kind cluster](https://kind.sigs.k8s.io/){:target="_blank"} on your local workstation
+    If you don't have a suitable Kubernetes cluster available, you can deploy a [Kind cluster](https://kind.sigs.k8s.io/){:target="_blank"} on your local workstation.

 ## Kubauth Deployment

-The most straightforward and recommended method for installing Kubauth is by using the provided OCI Helm chart.
+The recommended method for installing Kubauth is using the provided OCI Helm chart.

-As there are several required configuration variable, we suggest to use a 'values file' instead of setting variable on the command line.
+Since several configuration parameters are required, we recommend using a values file rather than command-line arguments.

-So, in your working folder, create a file like the following:
+In your working directory, create a file with the following content:

 ???+ abstract "values.yaml"